USPS Flat Rate Rates (2026)

 Frequently Asked Questions

 No. USPS Flat Rate pricing requires the use of official USPS Flat Rate boxes or envelopes.
-You can order them for free at usps.com/supplies or pick them up at any Post Office.
+You can order them at no cost at usps.com/supplies or pick them up at any Post Office.
 If you use your own packaging, you will be charged regular weight-based Priority Mail rates instead.

 Get Discounted USPS Flat Rate Rates